-Type A protection is defined by BS8102: 2009 (Code of practice for protection of below ground structures against water from the ground) as 'barrier protection'.
+Type A protection is defined by BS8102: 2022 (Protection of below ground structures against water ingress - Code of practice) as 'barrier protection'.
 This is where a material is put in place that offers a barrier to the passage of water with the aim of keeping the target environment within a prescribed level of 'dryness'.